 Below you will find an overview of some of the top-paying fields for community college graduates who earn an associate’s degree or a technical certificate:

-- Radiation Technology/Medical Imaging – A two-year degree in this field will qualify you for work as a radiation therapist, diagnostic medical sonographer, or a nuclear medicine technologist among other jobs.
-These jobs pay a median salary around $70k, according to the Bureau of Labor Statistics.
+Radiation Technology/Medical Imaging – A two-year degree in this field will qualify you for work as a radiation therapist, diagnostic medical sonographer, or nuclear medicine technologist among other jobs.
+These jobs pay a median salary of around $70,000, according to the Bureau of Labor Statistics.
 There are bachelor’s degree programs available in these fields but there is little evidence to suggest that a bachelor’s degree results in a higher starting salary than an associate’s in the same field.

 Other high-paying jobs requiring only an associate’s degree may include air traffic controllers, construction managers, registered nurses, operations technicians, electronic engineering technicians, and electrical engineering technicians.

 Common Mistakes Made by Community College Grads

 Every year the job market gets a little bit tougher to navigate.
 To make your post-graduate job search a little bit easier, make sure to avoid these common mistakes that many community college graduates make: